ieco-lab/scariR/README.md

 # Overview

+The `scarifSDM` (Shifting Climate Assessment of Risk from Invasives) framework outlines a workflow for Species Distribution Modeling (SDM) to address the compounding effect of climate change on species invasions worldwide.

-Our package `slfSpread` outlines a workflow for conducting species distribution modeling (SDM) for the risk of establishment of the invasive *Lycorma delicatula* (spotted lanternfly or SLF) under climate change.
+We apply this framework to quantify the risk of establishment for the destructive invasive species *Lycorma delicatula* (spotted lanternfly or SLF) under climate change.
 We primarily provide tools and resources for viticulturists to assess and respond to the risk SLF for viticulture at their locality.
-Viticulturists should apply our function [create_risk_report](https://github.com/ieco-lab/slfSpread/blob/master/R/create_risk_report.R) to create risk maps, range shift maps, risk plots and other outputs at the scale of countries or states/provinces.
+Viticulturists should apply our function [create_risk_report](https://github.com/ieco-lab/scarifSDM/blob/master/R/create_risk_report.R) to create risk maps, range shift maps, risk plots and other outputs at the scale of countries or states/provinces.
 We also apply a novel multi-scale approach to model the global risk for establishment of *Lycorma delicatula*, which modelers should adapt and apply to other potential invaders under climate change.
 We find that our multi-scale approach of ensembling MaxEnt models at the regional-scale provides more refined predictions than our global-scale model and highlights important biological limitations on the spread of SLF.

 ## Citation

-The package `slfSpread` is a research compendium for our manuscript, Owens and Helmus, 2024:
+The package `scarifSDM` is a research compendium for our manuscript, Owens and Helmus, 2024:

 **insert citation**